Mickey Long Investigation

 If you suffered losses investing with Mickey Long, the attorneys at The White Law Group may be able to help.
 For a free consultation, please call (888) 637-5510.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors throughout the country in FINRA arbitration claims against brokerage firms.

 For more information on The White Law Group and it’s representation of investors, visit www.whitesecuritieslaw.com.